wearvr/pico-vr-unity-sdk-instructions/docs/pico-vr-unity-sdk-installation.md

 Open **Edit › Project Settings › Player**.
 In the Android tab, uncheck **Multithreaded Rendering**

+When multi-thread rendering is active, the frame rate is improved, but there are restrictions on the use of multi-thread rendering that can cause unpredictable and unwanted behaviour.
+For this reason it is advised to have it disabled.

 <p align="center">
   <img alt="Uncheck multi-threaded rendering"  width="500px" src="assets/UncheckMultithreadedRenderingImage.png">
 </p>